 LCI acquired EA Technologies, giving LCI e-coat capabilities for the RV and other adjacent industries.

-LCI acquired SpectAL, officially forming Lippert Components of Canada, Inc and further expanding LCI’s window production capabilities in adjacent industries.
+LCI acquired SpectAL, officially forming Lippert of Canada, Inc and further expanding LCI’s window production capabilities in adjacent industries.

 LCI acquired Signature Seating, a Fort Wayne based Marine seating manufacturer.